 Children and Separation

-Ending your marriage and separating can be a very stressful time of your life.
-It can also be stressful for your children.
+Ending a marriage and separating can be very stressful.
+It can also be stressful for the children.
 When you separate, you are required to make parenting arrangements with your former partner.
+This may be able to be done informally or it may require going to court or participating in mediation.

-If you are not able to agree to an arrangement amongst yourselves, are restricted by an IVO or simply cannot communicate with your former spouse then you may attend a Family Dispute Resolution mediation.
-These are conducted by many providers, notably of whom are Relationships Australia and LifeWorks.
-These providers are government funded organisations hence cost effective.
-However, if you require an urgent mediation, then you may have to retain the services of privately funded mediators.
+If you are not able to come to an agreement with the other parent, you may want to attend Family Dispute Resolution (FDR).
+FDR is conducted by many providers, including Relationships Australia and LifeWorks.
+These providers are government-funded organisations and therefore cost-effective.
+However, if you require an urgent mediation, then you may have to retain the services of a private mediator.

-In some circumstances, mediation may not be appropriate, for example where there is a power imbalance in the relationship.
-Usually, mediators can make a decision whether or not your matter is appropriate for mediation.
-If mediation is not appropriate in your situation then you may seek legal assistance from a lawyer who practices in family law.
-Your lawyer may be able to give you options as to how best to proceed with the negotiations, the pitfalls that may exist whicle you are negotiating or how to press forward if no progress is being made.
+In some circumstances, mediation may not be appropriate, for example where there has been violence in the relationship.
+If mediation is not appropriate in your situation then you may seek legal assistance from a family lawyer.
+Your lawyer may be able to give you options as to how best to proceed.

 WHERE TO NEXT?